Installing IDA Application

 <keyStore id="defaultKeyStore" password="idaAdmin" />

-<!-- There's an issue using jdk 8 with TLSv1.3, enable TLSv1.2 as below to work around the issue. -->
+<!-- There's an issue using JDK 8 with TLSv1.3, enable TLSv1.2 as below to work around the issue. -->

 <ssl id="defaultSSLConfig" keyStoreRef="defaultKeyStore" trustDefaultCerts="true" sslProtocol="TLSv1.2"/>